-Korea has four distinct seasons, including a hot and humid summer and a cold, dry winter, with mild transition seasons of spring and autumn.
-The climatological means (1981–2010) for air temperature and precipitation in Seoul are 12.5 °C (−2.4 (January) – 25.7 °C (August)) and 1450 mm yr−1, respectively.
+Korea has four distinct seasons, including a hot and humid summer and a cold and dry winter, with mild transition seasons of spring and autumn.
+The climatological means (1981–2010) for air temperature and precipitation in Seoul are 12.5 °C (−2.4 °C (January), 25.7 °C (August)) and 1450 mm yr−1, respectively.
 In general, more than 50% of annual precipitation (892 mm in the 30-yr average) is concentrated in the summer season with the East Asian monsoon.
 These climate conditions are different from those of other Asian cities with reported surface fluxes, particularly regarding 1) intervals of heavy rain in summer, 2) larger seasonal variations in air temperature, and 3) significant depression of solar radiation in the summer monsoon season.

 During the study period (March 2015–February 2016), the climate condition in Korea was abnormally hot and dry.
-In Seoul, the mean air temperature, accumulated precipitation amount, and solar duration (the period K↓ > 120 W m−2) were 13.3 °C (+0.8 °C from 30-year climatology), 806.7 mm (−643.9 mm), and 2598.3 hour (+532.4 hour), respectively (Fig. 2 and Table 1).
+In Seoul, the mean air temperature, accumulated precipitation, and solar duration (the period K↓ > 120 W m−2) were 13.3 °C (+0.8 °C from 30-year climatology), 806.7 mm (−643.9 mm), and 2598.3 h (+532.4 h), respectively (Fig. 2 and Table 1).
 Unusually, rain fronts remained in the south of the Korean peninsula during Changma, the intensive heavy rainfall period of June 25th to July 29th.
 The total rainfall recorded in Seoul was only 221.4 mm, 145 mm less than the 30-year climatology.
-The beginning of autumn (September 2015) was warm and dry, but gradually became humid with humid southerly winds from the Philippine Sea.
-Compared with 30-year statistics, the precipitation (solar duration) was increased (decreased) by 52.1 mm (44.2 hour) in November 2015, unlike the summer season.
-However, the mean air temperature was 1.7 °C higher than normal, probably because the reduction of long-wave cooling by cloud cover was dominant.
-During the winter season, relative warmth was maintained until late January 2016 with strong El Niño and positive Arctic Oscillation.
-Then, a strong cold wave moved southward from the arctic region, and cold weather conditions lasted until the end of February 2016 accordingly.
+The beginning of autumn (September 2015) was warm and dry but gradually became humid with southerly winds from the Philippine Sea.
+Compared with 30-year statistics, the precipitation (solar duration) increased (decreased) by 52.1 mm (44.2 h) in November 2015, unlike the summer season.
+However, the mean air temperature was 1.7 °C higher than normal, probably because the reduction of longwave cooling by cloud cover was dominant.
+During the winter season, relative warmth was maintained until late January 2016 with a strong El Niño and positive Arctic Oscillation.
+Then, a strong cold wave moved southward from the arctic region, and cold weather conditions lasted until the end of February 2016.

 2.4.
 Instrumentation and Data Process